Charities regulator flags focus on fraud

 • Responded to 8,695 written enquiries

-• Published the 10th edition of our Australian Charities Report
+• Published the 10th edition of the Australian Charities Report

 • Launched a new charity online registration application

-• Began publishing de-identified registration decision summaries as part of Secrecy Reforms Project
+• Began publishing de-identified registration decision summaries as part of the Secrecy Reform Project

 • Completed 26 charity cyber security compliance reviews and worked with the Australian Signals Directorate to update the cyber security guidance